 NY Times Article: 272 Slaves Were Sold to Save Georgetown.
 What Does it Owe Their Descendants?

 My first thought, is that the capital accrued into families, companies, or universities will all have some stain.
-Stain in the sense that when we use today’s standards and life expereinces to judge behaviors in the past, we are bound to condem many actions and decisions.
-And, once stained where do you stop labeling the influnce.
+Stain in the sense that when we use today’s standards and life experiences to judge behaviors in the past, we are bound to condemn many actions and decisions.
+And, once stained where do you stop labeling the influence.
 Read more

 The title is filled with irony.
 The author of the linked blog post nails the discussion.

 #1) Life is more than work and measurable accomplishments

 #2) Time and energy are limited resources–how you spend them says a lot about who you are as a person.

 #3) Passion renews you energy.
 If you are lucky enough to have work (providing for your household) combined with your passion, hurray for you.
 If you do not have work and passion interconnected, like most people, enjoy your life and the trade offs that make you happy.
 It’s only the people with no passion we should feel sorry for.
 Arguing which passion is better, well that is just idiotic.

 Listening Well and the Cause of Happiness—What my God Children Taught me

 My godchildren inspire me.
 They ask questions, alter my perspective and in exchange I get a youthful perspective.
 Some parents, surly know the feeling.
 The godchildren that inspired this writing are 14 and 15 years old.
 Their persistence forced me to think—to improve my grasp of “Listening Well” and “Causing Happiness.”

 During the Thanksgiving holiday, amidst my godchildren’s question barrage, I was asked, “What would you do if you found one million dollars?”